cyclerdan-graduate-assistantship/testr/README.md

 ERROR -> Problem interleaving input into results, perhaps an invalid prompt string was used

 This means that an incorrect prompt was used for getting input.
 The default input prompt is “:>”.

+RUNTIME ARGUMENTS
+1. Name of directory containing student files
+2. Primary file to be run in student directories
+3. Alternate names of the file in 2 in student folders (space-separated)
+4. ??
+5. Names of test case files (space-separated)
+6. Feed as command line arguments (y or n)